 Moody student groups and organizations exist to edify and mature our student body, honing students' gifts and broadening their knowledge of the world.
 Each of Moody's student groups has a specific focus and also helps to give students an opportunity to learn about issues such as leadership, cross-cultural understanding, mentoring, outreach, media, and personal wellness.

-The Student Programs Office advises student groups, organizations, and class councils in the areas of leadership, budgeting, planning, and the facilitation of campus-wide events.
-For more information, please contact Student Programs or click here to view the Student Group Handbook.
+The Student Activities Office advises student groups, organizations, and class councils in the areas of leadership, budgeting, planning, and the facilitation of campus-wide events.
+For more information, please contact Student Activities or click here to view the Student Group Handbook.

 Participate in any of our student activities and organizations to enhance your resume, learn valuable leadership and organizational management skills, make new friends, and enjoy a richer college experience.

-If a student activity or organization you’re interested in doesn’t exist, you can set up a meeting with our Associate Dean of Student Programs!
+If a student activity or organization you’re interested in doesn’t exist, you can set up a meeting with our Dean of Student Activities and Orientation!

 The Student Group Fair is a great way to learn about all the different student organizations available at Moody that interest you.
 It is held at the beginning of each semester.

-The purpose of this club is to educate, equip, and encourage the involvement of the student body regarding ministry to children.
+The purpose of CFAM is to educate, equip, and encourage the involvement of the student body regarding ministry to children and families.

-The purpose of NSP is to recruit and train college students to coach and mentor Chicago public high school students to reach their campuses for Christ.
+The purpose of Decision Point is to recruit and train college students to coach and mentor Chicago public high school students so they may reach their campuses for Christ.